sarahs07/ioc-container/generalJSQuestions.md

 ### 3.  a.
 What is `this`

-this is a variable / object whose value is set at the time of it's invocation.
+this is a variable / object whose value is set at the time of the function invocation.
 By default the value of this is set to the 'window' object.
 However, it can be scoped to a block or function level when declared within these settings.
 In a class declaration e.g.